- You do not have any products in your shopping cart yet.

 - "All-purpose cleaners" that strongly degrease fats and oils

-How often should you re-treat – and how?
+How often do you need to re-treat – and how?

 Depending on use, we recommend re-oiling or waxing your table every 6–18 months.
-If the table is used intensively (e.g., as a family dining table), a shorter interval may be advisable.
+If the table is heavily used (e.g., as a family dining table), a shorter interval may be advisable.

 - Thoroughly clean the tabletop from dust and dirt and let it dry completely.